Your rights as a renter during the COVID-19 crisis

 The coronavirus outbreak has caused a lot of uncertainty for many of us.

 If you’re a renter, you might be feeling particularly vulnerable – what happens if you can’t pay your rent due to a sudden loss of income?

-Some states across the country have begun enacting eviction moratoriums.
-New York has implemented a 90 day eviction moratorium for commercial and residential tenants, and for 60 days California will not initiate foreclosure sales or evictions.
+Some states across the country have had eviction moratoriums in place since the COVID-19 crisis began in March.
 To see if an eviction moratorium has been passed in your state, please refer to your state’s government run website (e.g. ny.gov, ca.gov, etc.).

 Although we endeavour to keep our coronavirus (COVID-19) content as accurate and as up to date as possible, the situation is rapidly changing, so please refer to Centers for Disease Control and Prevention for the latest advice and information.